 - Ritually arranging and ordering objects or activities

 Obsessions and compulsions can have a detrimental effect on people's lives.
-Symptoms can interfere greatly with day-to-day life and can become significantly distressing for the individual if left untreated.
+Symptoms can interfere greatly with day-to-day life and can become significantly distressing for the individual if they are left untreated.
 Associated emotions with OCD include disgust, shame, and a distressing sense of ‘incompleteness’, which usually leads to 'ritualising' until things feel ‘just right’.

 How to identify and diagnose OCD